meatbroc/geofs-atc-airspace/README.md

 paste the contents of main.user.js from the source folder into a tampermonkey script

+ctrl+s to save

 # Features:

 2 airspace monitoring modes accessible via the AIRSPACE button at the top

 RDR has larger range and will set the radius of your airspace up to 25 km

+RDR creates an invisible circle centered around your airport of choice that senses if a plane enters or exits it regardless of altitude

 Set your radius and your airport to begin monitoring